 However, have you considered the possibility of going further in taking care of your employees’ health and offering them an online therapy service?
 It would be a great idea to promote their well-being in a more holistic way.

 Ifeel has an emotional well-being program for companies designed specifically for that purpose: to provide professional psychological care, continuous and tailored to the needs of your employees, and that you can include among the benefits of working in your team.
-In addition, we can advise the HR managers of your company to find short, medium, and long-term solutions customized to your needs in terms of mental health in the workplace.
+In addition, we can advise the HR managers of your company to find short, medium, and long-term solutions customized to your needs in terms of mental health at work.

 What is the best way to approach emotional salary?